LimeChain/demo-subgraph/README.md

 ---

-As mentioned, you can also group related tests and other files into folders.
+As mentioned, you can group related tests and other files into folders.
 For example:
 ```
 tests/